Hebrews 7:11-19

 Because the Levitical priesthood could not bring perfection, God established a new priesthood in Christ, requiring a change in covenant structure and providing access through a better hope.

-11 Now if perfection was through the Levitical priesthood (for under it the people have received the law), what further need was there for another priest to arise after the order of Melchizedek, and not be called after the order of Aaron?
+11 Now if perfection could have been attained through the Levitical priesthood (for on this basis the people received the law), why was there still need for another priest to appear—one in the order of Melchizedek and not in the order of Aaron?

-16 who has been made, not after the law of a fleshly commandment, but after the power of an endless life;
+16 one who has become a priest not by a law of succession, but by the power of an indestructible life.

 Because the Levitical priesthood could not bring perfection, God established a new priesthood in Christ, requiring a change in covenant structure and providing access through a better hope.